Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 This 7-step blueprint characterizing each human being worldwide is not a wild guess.
 The Bible outlines this pathway immediately upon the Creation of Adam and Eve.
 Christ taught all these steps and the Christian life is based on them.
 These same criteria are used by God to judge His people.
 Here’s a brief summary.

-- Human nature: Adam and Eve had a purpose for their lives and human nature to act like human beings and execute everything God revealed to them.
+- Human conduct: Adam and Eve had a purpose for their lives and dual nature to act like human beings and execute , or not, everything God revealed to them.

 - Free will: The two Trees in the Garden of Eden are the evidence.
 Both were there, God counseled on which one to choose, but He left the decision up to them.
 Today, we can accept or refuse God’s calling.